rozek/hyperscript-examples/README.md

 ### evaluate ###

-If you want to implement a \_hyperscript REPL or a "message box" like in HyperCard, LiveCode or similar, you need a mechanism to evaluate \_hyperscript code at runtime. one solution is to prepend the following script element before the \_hyperscript runtime itself:
+If you want to implement a \_hyperscript REPL or a "message box" like in HyperCard, LiveCode or similar, you need a mechanism to evaluate \_hyperscript code at runtime.
+One solution is to prepend the following script element before the \_hyperscript runtime itself:

 ```
  <script type="text/hyperscript">